Music of Final Fantasy XV: Songs from Final Fantasy XV

-The three songs by the English group Florence and the Machine, "Stand by Me", "Too Much Is Never Enough", and "I Will Be", were released together under the banner title "Songs from Final Fantasy XV" as digital singles by Island Records on August 12, 2016.
+Songs from Final Fantasy XV is a digital extended play compilation of the three songs by the English group Florence and the Machine, "Stand by Me", "Too Much Is Never Enough", and "I Will Be", released together as digital singles by Island Records on August 12, 2016.
 In addition to Florence and the Machine, the singles were produced with the help of Emile Haynie and Jeff Bhasker.

 In their first week of release, "Stand by Me" and "Too Much Is Never Enough" both charted: "Too Much Is Never Enough" broke the top 100 in the United States, United Kingdom, Australia, Brazil, Canada, France, Germany, Italy, and Spain; "Stand by Me" only succeeded in charting in the Brazilian charts, reaching #27.
 "I Will Be" failed to chart.

 KT Wong of Video Game Music Online gave the album a perfect score of 5/5 stars.
 Favorably comparing it to Welch's work on the band's album Ceremonials, he gave each track high praise: he felt "Too Much Is Never Enough" successfully combined Noctis' journey with Welch's signature composition style, praised "Stand by Me" as a cover that was both respectful and suitable for use with Final Fantasy, and found "I Will Be" an excellent instrumental track backed up by Welch's vocals.
 He summed up by calling the album "a worthy purchase for all fans of Final Fantasy as well as of Florence and the Machine".
 Patrick Gann of RPGFan called "Too Much Is Never Enough" his personal favorite from the album, calling it superior to the use of "My Hands" or the work of Angela Aki.
 He also praised "Stand by Me", saying that the version in the "Uncovered" even trailer did not do the full piece justice.
 He called "I Will Be" the type of song it was easy to become absorbed in despite the lack of understandable lyrics.
 He called the overall album "a day-one purchase for [him]".

 Other releases

-A soundtrack album for Justice Monsters V, Justice Monsters V Original Soundtrack, released digitally on September 19, 2016, which consisted of eighteen tracks composed by members of Unique Note.
-It also released as a limited physical release, sold by Square Enix under their "Square Enix Music" label at the 2016 Tokyo Game Show.
-A six-track digital album for Platinum Demo was for sale from September 13 to November 29, 2016.
+A soundtrack album for Justice Monsters V, Justice Monsters V Original Soundtrack, was released digitally on September 19, 2016, which consisted of eighteen tracks composed by members of Unique Note.
+It was also released as a limited physical release, sold by Square Enix under their "Square Enix Music" label at the 2016 Tokyo Game Show.
+A six-track digital album for Platinum Demo was for sale from September 13 to November 29 the same year.
 Exclusive to PlayStation Plus subscribers and requiring the download of a special mobile application, it included visuals from the demo accompanying each track, and commentary from Shimomura on each track's creation.
 "Endless", the theme used in the "Omen" trailer, was released on the album Sublimation through a collaboration of trailer music labels End of Silence and Really Slow Motion.
 Final Fantasy XV Piano Collections, an album of tracks arranged for piano by Sachiko Miyano and Natsumi Kameoka, was released on February 22, 2017.